❮ Return to Our Work

 Updated on January 20, 2023.
 Biden’s DOJ is defending former President Trump in a defamation lawsuit stemming from a sexual assault accusation.
 In the Second Circuit court case, the DOJ is arguing Trump, as a federal employee, cannot be sued for defamation in a lawsuit brought by E. Jean Carroll.
 Carroll accused Trump of sexual assault in 2019 and sued him after he claimed “it never happened.”
 Then-candidate Biden criticized Trump for bringing in the DOJ to defend himself, stating Trump was using the Department as his “own law firm.”
 After the DOJ announced its intent to adopt Trump’s position, White House spokesperson Andrew Bates said the Biden administration “was not consulted by DOJ on the decision”.
 The DOJ continues to appeal to the court for the right to intervene on Trump’s behalf in the defamation case.
 In March 2022, the judge denied Trump’s move to counter-sue Carroll.
 In November 2022, Carroll filed a second lawsuit accusing Trump of rape, with a request from Carroll’s lawyer that this second lawsuit be tried along with the original defamation case.

-Updated on January 20, 2023.
-Biden’s DOJ argued to toss out lawsuits against Trump and top officials for violently removing protestors ahead of a photo op.
+Updated on August 23, 2024.
+Biden’s DOJ argued to toss out lawsuits against Trump and top officials for violently removing protestors ahead of a photo op, and has said it will cover damages if Trump is found personally liable for violating protestors’ rights.
 Civil liberties groups including the American Civil Liberties Union of D.C. and Black Lives Matter sued former President Trump and other top officials in 2020 after military, federal and local police violently removed peaceful protestors from Lafayette Square ahead of a photo op at the location.
 Trump’s DOJ argued that the president and top officials are “immune from civil lawsuits over police actions taken to protect a president and to secure his movements.”
 Biden’s DOJ adopted the position, arguing to a federal judge that the lawsuits should be dismissed in May 2021.
 Subsequently, the federal judge overseeing the lawsuit dismissed most of the civil liberties groups’ claims, ruling that federal defendants such as former AG Barr are immune from civil suits.
 However, in April 2022, the Justice Department reached a settlement in 4 lawsuits filed by civil rights groups and demonstrators, and implemented several changes regarding the response of federal law enforcement and the Park Police to protests.
+In March 2024, a judge in one of the cases gave permission to the plaintiffs to pursue damages directly from Trump, as he had previously only been named in the lawsuit in his official capacity—precluding the possibility of defendants receiving damages.
+But in August 2024, Biden’s DOJ both filed a motion to toss the case and said that it would pay any damages for which Trump was found liable.

 TRANSPARENCY